Potobc/MHGU-Rebalanced-Mod/README.md

 SnowxNexus for helping with testing prowlers, Bows, and the Valor rework.  <br>
 Kurrimu2 devs.
 Used it to extract and replace game files.
 [Link](https://github.com/FanTranslatorsInternational/Kuriimu2)  <br>
 Fabius_Flynn for helping test the valor rework.
+[Link](https://www.twitch.tv/Fabius_Flynn) FallenFeces for testing out the CB yellow shield and general help.
-[Link](https://www.twitch.tv/Fabius_Flynn) Rhendryo for testing the valor changes.
+Rhendryo for testing the valor changes.
+Darkclem for help with Prowler.
 Aradi and everyone who worked on the cope mod.
 Used their files to know where stuff was, and ~~stole~~ got a lot of changes from them.
 [Link](https://github.com/Aradi147/MHGUCope)  <br>
 Everyone who worked on the mhxx and mhgu modding wiki.
 Showed where to find and how to edit weapons base stats.
 [Link](https://github.com/GReinoso96/XXModding/wiki/Weapons)  <br>
 Awesomeosity.
 Used their guides to know attacks MVs and names.
 [Link](https://drive.google.com/drive/folders/117JR73W79j0ToZ0TyVFRPNm_hFGX44Hj)  <br>